If you have any suggestions for lesson formats/themes they are always welcome ☺.

 Correspondence will be delivered on FB and we also send official club information via email such as upcoming rally and clinic information.

-Committee meetings are held monthly usually the week after each Sunday rally.
+Committee meetings are held monthly usually on the Wednesday, the week after each Sunday rally.
 All members are welcome to attend.
-Committee positions are elected during the AGM (Annual General Meeting) which was held in January 2016, all committee members must be financial members of the club.
+Committee positions are elected during the AGM (Annual General Meeting).
+All committee members must be financial members of the club.

-Once you have booked into a rally we will email out lesson times, rally jobs, stable allocation (if requested) and any other relevant information on the Wednesday or Thursday before the rally.
+Once you have booked into a rally we will email out lesson times, rally jobs, stable allocation (if requested) and any other relevant information on the Wednesday or Thursday prior the rally.

 Jobs to help set up and pack away the equipment as well as other duties are allocated to all riders attending the rally.
 An explanation of what each job entails will be included in the email sent out prior to the rally.
 Jobs will be allocated around your lesson times.

-All hay and manure must be picked up from the stable area and the car park.
+All hay and manure must be picked up from the stable area and the car park and placed on the manure pile near stable block 2.

-Canteen: We have canteen facilities available and you can order your lunch in the morning before you ride.
-We are always open to donations of yummy food to sell during the rally.
+We have canteen facilities available and for our Sunday rallies you can buy your lunch from the food van.
+We are always open to donations of yummy food to sell for morning and afternoon tea during the rally.
 All proceeds go directly back into the club.

 NB: Not all lesson types will be offered at every rally, please refer to the relevant rally booking form.